joshjanjua/joshjanjua.github.io/README.md

 # Data Science Portfolio by Josh Janjua

-This portfolio is a compilation of projects which I created for data structuring, data analysis, or machine learning.
+This portfolio is a compilation of projects which I created for data clarning/structuring, data analysis, machine learning, or dashboarding.

 ## Data Cleaning/Structuring